 Impressions

-It was two busy weeks in Bordeaux, both related to wine and culinary experiences.
-It's the same pattern every year I arrive in Bordeaux 3-5 days before primeur tastings begin, and I always start with Seguin and Haut Brion.
-Since the 2015 harvest, it has been expanded with Les Carmes Haut Brion as it is 5 minute drive from Haut Brion.
-I always attend Grand Cercle tasting on Saturday.
-Then UGCB tastings after the weekend, own visits with tastings, Sauternes & Barsac at the end of the week, some visits during the weekend and then Haut Medoc.
+It was two busy weeks in Bordeaux related to wine and culinary experiences.
+It's the same pattern every year.
+I arrive in Bordeaux 3-5 days before primeur tastings begin, and I always start with Seguin and Haut Brion.
+Since the 2015 harvest, it has been expanded with Les Carmes Haut Brion as it is a 5-minute drive from Haut Brion.
+I always attend the Grand Cercle tasting on Saturday.
+Then UGCB tastings after the weekend, own visits with tastings, Sauternes & Barsac at the end of the week, some holidays during the weekend, and then Haut Medoc.

-This year I chose to visit 4 First Growths after the main primeur week to avoid being placed in large groups of people and not having time to ask questions and taste wines quietly.
-It turned out to be a very wise choice for me as there was time for everything, and it was only us versus owners/staff.
-At Mouton Rothschild, Lafite Rothschild and Margaux, we were greatly treated.
+This year I chose to visit 4 First Growths after the primary primeur week to avoid being placed in large groups of people and not having time to ask questions and taste wines quietly.
+It was a wise choice for me as there was time for everything, and it was only us versus owners/staff.
+We were exceptionally treated at Mouton Rothschild, Lafite Rothschild, and Margaux.
 In addition to tasting wines, we were granted visit cellars of Lafite + cellars and the museum at Mouton Rothschild.

 The young generation is coming.
-We met the daughter of Alfred Tesseron, Justine, at Pontet Canet, and it was she who tasted 2015 with us.
-At L'Eglise Clinet, we did see Denis Durantou for approximately 10 minutes, then he left, and his daughter, who spoke very good English (London dialect?), served all wines to us.
-But the old generation is holding well - just think of Leoville Las Cases cellar master, Monsieur Rolland (not in the family with Michel Rolland!), who has served the Delon family for remarkable 34 years now!!
+We met the daughter of Alfred Tesseron, Justine, at Pontet Canet, and she tasted 2015 with us.
+At L'Eglise Clinet, we did see Denis Durantou for approximately 10 minutes, then he left, and his daughter, who spoke excellent English (London dialect?), served all wines to us.
+But the old generation is holding well - think of Leoville Las Cases cellar master, Monsieur Rolland (not in the family with Michel Rolland!), who has served the Delon family for remarkable 34 years now!!

-Concerning tasted barrel samples, I feel I've been unlucky with Canon and Lafleur when I compare other wine journalists' impressions to mine.
-Canon was tasted with other wines at Matmut Football stadium in Bordeaux Lac on Tuesday, the 5th of April, while Lafleur was tasted at the property one day later.
-Both were very unconvincing, light in colour and tasted light and dry.
+Concerning tasted barrel samples, I've been unlucky with Canon and Lafleur when I compare other wine journalists' impressions to mine.
+Canon was tasted with different wines at Matmut Football Stadium in Bordeaux Lac on Tuesday, the 5th of April, while Lafleur was tasted at the property one day later.
+Both were very unconvincing, light in color, and tasted light and dry.
 It must not have been well-prepared samples because I don't have any other explanation for the weak showing.

 Culinary experiences

-Speaking about culinary impressions in Bordeaux, I revisited restaurant Les Perdrix de Troplong Mondot (Troplong Mondot's restaurant), which greatly impressed me last year and was rewarded with one Michelin star in February 2016.
+Speaking about culinary impressions in Bordeaux, I revisited restaurant Les Perdrix de Troplong Mondot (Troplong Mondot's restaurant), which greatly impressed me last year.
+It was rewarded with one Michelin star in February 2016.
 However, the second visit in April this year was not up to the highlights from last year.
-Still, this restaurant deserves, according to me, 1 Michelin star.
+Still, this restaurant deserves, in my opinion, 1 Michelin star.

 We also ate at the restaurant Claude Darroze in Langon, which has an impressive wine list.
-Sommelier was very nervous and seemed unprepared for customers who wanted to buy and drink expensive wines for dinner.
-The dishes were very good but lacked precision and taste for me.
+The sommelier was very nervous and seemed unprepared for customers who wanted to buy expensive wine for dinner.
+The dishes were delicious but needed more precision and taste.

-Another story is restaurant Le Pressoir d'Argent in Bordeaux centre (on the 1st floor of the Grand Hotel).
-This restaurant opened in September 2015 and is owned by famous TV chef Gordon Ramsay who rescues/tries to rescue many restaurants worldwide.
-However, Gordon Ramsay doesn't cook there, it's a very talented chef Gilad Peled who creates wonderful dishes.
-I did eat at this restaurant on the 12th of April 2016, and it was an incredible experience with dishes showing great precision, multiple aromas and richness of tastes.
-Very interesting wine list and you also can choose a wine menu for your meal.
+Another story is the restaurant Le Pressoir d'Argent in Bordeaux center (on the 1st floor of the Grand Hotel).
+This restaurant opened in September 2015 and is owned by famous TV chef Gordon Ramsay who rescues/tries to save many restaurants worldwide.
+However, Gordon Ramsay doesn't cook there.
+It's a very talented chef Gilad Peled who creates wonderful dishes.
+I did eat at this restaurant on the 12th of April 2016, and it was an incredible experience with plates showing great precision, multiple aromas, and richness of tastes.
+Exciting wine list, and you also can choose a wine menu for your meal.
 The settings and staff - are also perfect.

 After Geranium in Copenhagen, it's my second-best meal ever.
-Le Pressoir d'Argent has been rewarded with one Michelin star in February this year, imho it should have gotten two, and I think it will receive three next February.
-Expensive but worth the money and greatly recommended.
+Le Pressoir d'Argent has been rewarded with one Michelin star in February this year, imho it should have gotten two and could receive three next February.
+Expensive but worth the money and remarkably recommended.

 Now back to wine and impressions from visits (chronologically).